kb-praveen/MAP-MAP-and-G4-Landscape/G4-landcape-analysis/0-G4_Landscape-README.md

 This pipeline analyzes the **potential G4 regions** in vertebrate genomes and their promoters across taxa—including five major vertebrate classes:
 🐟 Fish | 🐸 Amphibia | 🦎 Reptilia | 🐦 Aves | 🦁 Mammalia

-It is coupled with GC-retention analysis, employing the MAP-MAP framework to uncover mutation and methylation patterns related to G-quadruplex (G4) structures.
+It is coupled with GC-retention analysis, employing the MAP-MAP framework to uncover methylation associated point mutation in potential G4-forming regions in Human genome and influence of various forms of CGGBP1.

 ---